Sabarno-Chatterjee/Python-Lessons/README.md

 # Python-Lessons

-LISTS:
+PYTHON DATA TYPES:

+1. PRIMITIVE TYPES:

+    i.e. Built in data types.

+        integer, boolean, string, float,etc.

+2. CONTAINERS:

+        -->LISTS:

             # SLICING:

                 Slicing
                 You can also pull a segment of a list (for instance, the first three entries or the last two entries).
 This is called slicing.
 For instance:

                 to pull the first x entries, you use [:x], and to pull the last y entries, you use [-y:]. to pull entries from a specific startign point, till 2nd element.
 [0:3]

             # Removing items

                 Remove an item from a list with .remove(), and put the item you would like to remove in parentheses.

             # Adding items

                 Add an item to a list with .append(), and put the item you would like to add in parentheses.

             # You can also get the minimum with min(list_name) and the maximum with max(list_name).
             # To add every item in the list, use sum().
             # Sorted: sorted returns a sorted version of a list;
                     sorted(planets)

             List methods: A function attached to an object is called a method.

                 1. list.append modifies a list by adding an item to the end.
                 2. list.pop removes and returns the last element of a list.
                 3. list.index() Where does an element fall in the order of the list?
 We can get its index using the  list.index method.

-TUPLES:
+        -->DICTIONARY:

+            A dictionary is an unordered collection of items.
+Each item stored in a dictionary has a key and value.
+You can use a key to retrieve the corresponding value from the dictionary.
+Dictionaries have the type dict.

+            Dictionaries are often used to store many pieces of information e.g. details about a person, in a single variable.
+Dictionaries are created by enclosing key-value pairs within braces or curly brackets { and }.

+        -->TUPLES:

             Tuples are almost exactly the same as lists.
 They differ in just two ways.
                 1. The syntax for creating them uses parentheses instead of square brackets;
                     t = (1, 2, 3)
                 2: They cannot be modified (they are immutable).